 The first stop for many retail buyers will be the 2.7-liter turbocharged V-6, which Ford calls EcoBoost.
 The 2.7-liter V-6 makes 325 hp and 400 lb-ft and is newly mated to Ford’s 10-speed automatic that it developed with an unlikely partner: General Motors.
 (GM only started using the transmission in trucks and SUVs.)
 The smaller V-6 is a direct competitor to small-displacement V-8s, and is rated to tow up to 8,500 pounds or carry 2,500 pounds in the bed.
 It's an optional upgrade on XLT and Lariat trucks, and worth the money, according to us.

-Low-end torque is a strong point here, although the 2.7-liter's linear power delivery means it feels smooth and strong as the revs climb.
-It lacks the aural drama of the 3.5-liter V-6, but it provides more than enough speed for most F-150 consumers.
+Low-end torque is a strong point here, and the 2.7-liter's linear power delivery means it feels smooth and strong as the revs climb.
+It lacks the aural drama of the 3.5-liter turbo V-6, but it provides more than enough speed for most F-150 consumers.

 A 5.0-liter V-8 is available for traditionalists looking for a throaty V-8 engine rumble, even if it’s only a point of pride anymore.
-The V-8 gets a power bump over last year’s 385 hp and 387 lb-ft, with 395 hp and 400 lb-ft.
+The V-8 gets a power bump over last year’s 385 hp and 387 lb-ft, with 395 hp and 400 lb-ft this year.
 Like the turbo-6 models, the V-8 gets the 10-speed automatic transmission to help wring more miles between visits to the pump.

 A 3.0-liter turbodiesel V-6 is available for the 2018 model year.
 It's the first time Ford has planted a turbodiesel under the F-150's hood and, according to them, it was worth the wait.
 The diesel engine comes to the U.S. by way of of the U.K., where it's also shared with Jaguar and Land Rover (in the Land Rover Discovery and other applications).
 The Ford unit makes similar power figures, 250 hp and 440 lb-ft, but its rated to tow up to 11,400 pounds in the F-150 and manage up to 30 mpg highway.
 Its price premium is steep—up to $4,000 in some configurations—but for frequent towers the diesel may be a boon.